Roads Top Banner.

 Most drivers know that it is absolutely forbidden to park on the zig-zag road markings either side of zebra crossings and the various types of traffic signal controlled crossings.

-However, as this image shows, when the zig-zag lines do not curve into the parking bays then parked vehicles and these crossings can coexist with ease.
+However, as this image shows, when the zig-zag lines do not curve into the parking bays then parked vehicles and these crossings can safely and legally coexist with ease.

 Footpath parking.